Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: Review Methodology

 \subsection{Dissemination and Extension}

-To allow others to benefit from our survey, we have made our literature corpus available using the Indy Survey Tool~\cite{crnovrsanin2023indy} as a GitHub project \replace{.In addition, we host an interactive website at \surveyWebsite that allows}{that hosts an interactive website for} users to explore and filter our survey results, as well as to submit \replace{their own work for}{other work to} our corpus (see \add{\surveyWebsite}).
+We have made our literature corpus available using the Indy Survey Tool~\cite{crnovrsanin2023indy} as a GitHub project that hosts an interactive website for users to explore and filter our survey results, as well as to submit other work to our corpus (see \surveyWebsite).